Documentation Guidelines

 Tables

 There are a few ways to create tables, each with their limitations or quirks.
-Grid tables offer the most capability for defining merged rows and columns (where content spans multiple rows or columns, but are hard to maintain because the grid characters must be aligned throughout the table:
+Grid tables offer the most capability for defining merged rows and columns (where content spans multiple rows or columns, but are hard to maintain because the grid characters must be aligned throughout the table.
+They are supported in both reST and markdown:

 +------------------------+------------+----------+----------+